 - Félina 32, 34

-: Hungarian variety, similar to 'Kompolti hybrid TC' but with the yellow stemmed variety 'Kompoltki Sargaszaru' as parent, phenotypically dioecious and not yellow stemmed (F2 should result in 25% offspring with yellow stems)
+: Hungarian variety, similar to 'Kompolti hybrid TC' but with the yellow stemmed variety 'Kompoltki Sargaszaru', phenotypically dioecious, and not yellow stemmed as this is a recessive trait (F2 should result in 25% offspring with yellow stems)

 - Futura 75 and 77

 , female predominant French varieties, 'Futura 75' is medium tall, has a relatively high optimal temperature in vegetative phase of ~20°C and an intermediate flowering onset.
 'Futura 77' [('Fibridia' x 'Fibrimon 24') F1 x 'Fibrimon 24'] grows tall with a late flowering onset and up to 1.6% CBD

 : German variety, the first female predominant variety obtained by selective breeding with a few spontaneously occurring monoecious plants in a landrace from the upper Waag valley, Slovakia.
 Likely hybridised with 'Schurig' and 'Kuhnow' hemp varieties.